CS130-W20/team-A9/README.md

 ## View Documentation
 1) make sure the documentation is up to date by running `make html`
-2) visit https://github.com/CS130-W20/team-A9/blob/master/homeyess/docs/build/html/index.html to see the rendered docs
+2) visit https://github.com/CS130-W20/team-A9/blob/master/homeyess/docs/build/html/index.html (or /homeyess/docs/build/index.html) to see the rendered docs